Carl DeMaio: KOGO radio host

 In April 2015, DeMaio joined KOGO Radio (AM-600), first as a co-host with Bob Sullivan of a midday radio show (1-4 pm) with Bob Sullivan, and then starting in November 2015 as a solo host of his own show, "The DeMaio Report," during the afternoon drive (3-6pm).

 In addition to offering commentary on news and politics as a traditional radio host, DeMaio has used his radio show platform to promote and advance a number of political causes and campaigns.
 In January 2018 DeMaio signed a new five-year contract with KOGO.
 In August 2019, he took a leave of absence to launch his 2020 Congressional race and began airing his own Podcast as a way to stay connected with his followers.

 Podcasts and leave from radio

 "The Carl DeMaio Show" ran from 2019 to 2020 as an audio-only show for one to two episodes a week and was available on platforms such as Spotify and Apple Podcasts.
 DeMaio returned to KOGO after the March 2020 Primary Election.

 In January 2023, DeMaio rebooted his podcast as "Reform California with Carl DeMaio" — this time as a videocast with a primary focus on YouTube streaming.

-In December 2023, DeMaio again took a leave from KOGO to launch his 2024 Assembly race, but continued his Podcast as a way to stay connected with his followers.
+In December 2023, DeMaio again took a leave from his KOGO radio show to launch his 2024 Assembly race, but continued his Podcast as a way to stay connected with his followers.

+DeMaio has hosted a number of guests on his podcast over the years, including: California Republican candidates like Steve Hilton, Chad Bianco, Michael Gates, and Gloria Romero; members of organizations like Michael Schwartz from San Diego County Gun Owners, former Chairman of the California College Republicans Dylan Martin, and Erin Friday from Protect Kids CA.

-"Reform California with Carl DeMaio" has over 100,000 subscribers on YouTube as of November 2024.
+"Reform California with Carl DeMaio" has over 225,000 subscribers on YouTube as of February 2026, earning the show a Youtube Play Button.